tusharhqq/nvim-config-super-duper-octo-fiesta/README.md

 Check the `nvim` folder for configuration.
 For more instructions, see the README there.

-> *this page was last updated on 25 Jan 2024. please contact me if you notice it is outdated, or if you would like more recent information.*
+> *this page was last updated on 19 May 2024. please contact me if you notice it is outdated, or if you would like more recent information.*